Kelp-framework/Kelp/README.md

 - __/conf__

     The `conf` folder is where Kelp will look for configuration files.
-You need one main file, named exactly as your app, with the extension of `.conf`.
-You can also add other files that define different running environments.
+You need one main file, named `config.pl`.
+You can also add other files that define different running environments, if you name them `config__environment_.pl`.
+Replace _environment_ with the actual name of the environment.
     To change the running environment, you can specify the app `mode`, or you can set the `KELP_ENV` environment variable.